lexi-schroeds/project-1-northwestern-bootcamp/README.md

   Final repository is acceptable for professional quality presentation (10 points) - refer to this repository </ul>
 <br>
 <b>Visualizations (20 points)</b> - refer to AirBnB Analysis > Airbnb Market Analysis_ 2023_vFinal.pptx<br>
-<ul>6–8 visualizations of data (at least two per question) (10 points)- refer to AirBnB Analysis > AirBnB_vFinal.ipynb
+<ul>6–8 visualizations of data (at least two per question) (10 points)
-<br>Clear and accurate labeling of images (5 points) - refer to AirBnB Analysis > AirBnB_vFinal.ipynb
+<br>Clear and accurate labeling of images (5 points)
-<br>Visualizations supported with ample and precise explanation (5 points) - refer to AirBnB Analysis > AirBnB_vFinal.ipynb</ul>
+<br>Visualizations supported with ample and precise explanation (5 points)</ul>
 <br>
 <b>Analysis and Conclusion (20 points)</b> - refer to AirBnB Analysis > Airbnb Market Analysis_ 2023_vFinal.pptx<br>
-<ul>Write-up summarizes major findings and implications at a professional level (5 points) - refer to AirBnB Analysis > Airbnb Market Analysis_ 2023_vFinal.pptx<br>
+<ul>Write-up summarizes major findings and implications at a professional level (5 points)<br>
-Each question in the project proposal is answered with precise descriptions and findings (5 points) - refer to AirBnB Analysis > Airbnb Market Analysis_ 2023_vFinal.pptx<br>
+Each question in the project proposal is answered with precise descriptions and findings (5 points)<br>
-Findings are strongly supported with numbers and visualizations (5 points)- refer to AirBnB Analysis > Airbnb Market Analysis_ 2023_vFinal.pptx <br>
+Findings are strongly supported with numbers and visualizations (5 points)<br>
-Each question response is supported with a well-discerned statistical analysis from lessons (e.g., aggregation, correlation, comparison, summary statistics, sentiment analysis, and time series analysis) (5 points) - refer to AirBnB Analysis > Airbnb Market Analysis_ 2023_vFinal.pptx</ul>
+Each question response is supported with a well-discerned statistical analysis from lessons (e.g., aggregation, correlation, comparison, summary statistics, sentiment analysis, and time series analysis) (5 points)</ul>
 <br>
 <b>Group Presentation (20 points) - refer to recording on 4/18</b>
 <ul>All group members spoke during the presentation (5 points)<br>